kenenisa/A2SV_Community_extension/README.md

 * Helper Extension
   * This is where all the data about a progress is collected.
 It also is used for registration and other simple functionalities.
-The aim is to make it work with zero configuration or out of the box.
+The aim is to make it work with zero configuration and out of the box.
 * Server
   * handles registration and progress tracking requests
   * Manages external api calls and data manipulation